Egyptians protest after draft constitution raced through

 "We fundamentally reject the referendum and constituent assembly because the assembly does not represent all sections of society," said Sayed el-Erian, 43, a protester in Tahrir and member of a party set up by opposition figure Mohamed ElBaradei.

-ElBaradei said in a statement the constitution had "lost legitimacy" and called for ending the polarization of Egypt.
+ElBaradei said in a statement the constitution had "lost legitimacy" and called for ending the polarisation of Egypt.

-The plebiscite on the constitution is a gamble based on the Islamists' belief they can mobilize voters again after winning every election held since Mubarak was toppled in February 2011.
+The plebiscite on the constitution is a gamble based on the Islamists' belief they can mobilise voters again after winning every election held since Mubarak was toppled in February 2011.

 Despite the big numbers opposed to him, Mursi can count on backing from the disciplined Brotherhood and Islamist allies, as well as many Egyptians who are simply exhausted by the turmoil.